giuthas/satkit/docs/Splines.markdown

 # Do the files have a header row?
 # Please note that possible header row information is ignored.
 headers: True

+# What delimiter does the file use.
+If left empty, this defaults to a tabulator.
+delimiter: ,

 # Either 'polar' or 'Cartesian'
 coordinates: polar